 Sermilik Fjord, East Greenland

 A hallmark of Base Camp Greenland is its eco-friendly construction and operation.
 In such a pristine environment, we take every care to ensure that our footprint is minimal.
 A true eco-camp, lodge facilities are set up for two months in the summer and, with the exception of the storage shed, taken down at the end of each season, to reduce impact.
 In order to accomplish this, water piping and plumbing systems must be relatively simple and located in only one building—thus our shower block that is separate from the individual cabins.
 Camp solid waste is disposed of in a biodegradable manner at the municipal dump in Tasiilaq – nothing whatsoever is left on site.
 Only biodegradable soap is used in the kitchen and showers.
-Though the Arctic summer offers nearly 24-hour daylight, cabins also have interior lights powered by small individual solar panels.
+Though the Arctic summer offers long hours of daylight, cabins also have interior light provided by small individual battery-operated lanterns.